tannerkc/armature-core/README.md

 - **Efficient Updates**: Signal-based reactivity ensures minimal DOM updates
 - **Fast SSR**: Server-side rendering is optimized for quick initial loads

+## Missing Features

+Features that are planned and not yet implemented:

+- Conditional rendering.
+- Fine-grained HMR.
+- Better type safety for server API.
+- Better async component that doesn't block the page from loading.

 Note: This framework was developed as an exploratory project to deepen understanding of rendering and runtimes.
 While not initially intended as a production-ready solution, it has proven effective and reliable for personal projects.
 I cannot advise using for production.